-“Teaching, Learning, and Practice with Quality and Joy”
+“Teaching, Learning, and Practicing with Quality and Joy”

 The philosophy of the NHTI Child and Family Development Center upholds the view that children’s development is enhanced by professionals trained in early childhood education, who model the principals of nurturance and respect, and who recognize children’s play as an expression of intelligence and growth.